MHz RC airplane frequencies

 This almost always results in the model going out of control, and the inevitable crash soon follows!

-If you join a club there will be a frequency control system in operation.
-The normal method is to use a peg board, whereby each member flying their airplane inserts a peg into the hole of the corresponding channel, thus letting other pilots know that that particular channel is occupied.
+If you join a club there will be a frequency control system in operation, if MHz systems are still in use.
+The normal method is to use a peg board, whereby each member who uses a MHz radio inserts a peg into the hole of the corresponding channel, thus letting other pilots know that that particular channel is occupied.

 A typical rc flying club peg board will look something like this (with a bit of imagination)...